Amy Napier

 • Cyprus Cultural Centre, Nicosia – A new performing Arts building won in an International Competition in 2007.

-In addition, Steven worked on large scale residential projects, office buildings, sports venues, education and conservation projects.
+In addition and amongst other projects, Steven has worked on small and large scale residential projects in Central London, office buildings, sports venues, education and conservation projects.

-After studying at Manchester School of Architecture, Steven was headhunted to work for Arup Associates, London.
-Working on Manchester Etihad Stadium, Battersea Power Station and Plantation Place, a large new office building, Fenchurch St, London.
+After studying at Manchester School of Architecture, Steven was headhunted to work for Arup Associates, London on the Manchester Common Wealth Stadium, now the Manchester City Stadium, Steven continued to work for Arup Associates for 5 years, amongst other projects, working on the initial proposals for Battersea Power Station and Plantation Place, a large new office building, Fenchurch St, London.

 Steven is a member of the Reading Design Review Panel, has tutored at the Bartlett School of Architecture, UCL and has been an external critic at the University of Westminster.